kimipooh/ESET-Custom-Installer-for-Mac/README.md

 This is the framework for supporting the ESET preconfigured custom installer package for Mac.

+The current version is ESET Endpoint Antivirus 7.1.

+ESET Endpoint Antivirus 7.x consists two installers, such as "ESET Management Agent" and "ESET Endpoint Antivirus".
+The tool helps to

+ESET-Antivirus7-MacOSX

 # Construction in DMG file

 ESET-Custom-Installer.dmg.zip is a full set of this installer packages.